 Wildlife watching and birding around these lodges are excellent, and they offer all the comforts you may need after your day adventures.
 Most have bay thatch cabañas built according to Maya tradition.

-Places like Cahal Pech, San Ignacio Hotel, Crystal Paradise and Parrot's Nest, all in Cayo, or Hickatee Cottages near Punta Gorda, are bargains for US$75 or less double.
+Places like Cahal Pech, San Ignacio Hotel, and Maya Mountain Lodge, all in Cayo, or Hickatee Cottages near Punta Gorda, are bargains for US$75 or less double.
 Another delightful type of lodging in Belize is the casual and small seaside resort.
-The best of these, places like Mariposa or Maya Beach Hotel in Placencia, or, on the budget level, Tradewinds in Placencia village, are sandy barefoot spots, with a friendly Belizean feel you won't find in other parts of the Caribbean.
+The best of these, places like Mariposa or Maya Beach Hotel in Placencia, or, on the budget level, Tradewinds in Placencia village, are sandy barefoot spots, with a friendly Belizean feel you won’t find in other parts of the Caribbean.
 A couple can spend a night at the beach for US$50 to $150 dollars.

 All around Belize you can find small guest houses with clean, safe rooms at budget prices.
 The Trek Stop, Aguada Hotel, Casa Blanca Guesthouse and Martha’s Guesthouse in Cayo or Tipple Tree Beya Inn in Hopkins, are examples.
 At these places you can get a nice little room for US$40 or less.